Eschatologue/CM_wiki/docs/class/rogue/swashbuckler.md

 > *Delivers Deadly Strikes with Speed and Panache*

-You live and breathe the art of the blade, excelling in single combat thanks to your quick feet and wits

-As a Swashbuckler, you focus on the art of the blade, bringing speed, elegance, and charm to your combat style—topped off with an exquisite flourish of panache.
-You excel in single combat, and your methods make a duel look like a flamboyant performance.
+You live and breathe the art of the blade, turning each fight into a display of speed, wit, and style.
+As a **Swashbuckler**, you excel in single combat, where your quick feet and sharper tongue turn a deadly duel into a flamboyant performance.
+With elegance, charm, and a flourish of panache, you make every strike look effortless.

 ### Level 3: Fancy Footwork